WeCanCodeIT/WCCI-Summer-2017-CLE/README.md

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
 Please inform your instructor and TA if extenuating circumstances arise.

 In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.
-In addition, you must receive a grade of 70% or higher on the final project.

 ## Projects